dumtux/pcbcrew-esp32-router/README.md

 ### Build, Flash, and Run

+Build the web frontend in the [`webapp/`](./webapp/) folder.
+For more details, read this blog post: ["Creating A Svelte Web Application For ESP32"][pcbcrew-blog-svelte]

 Build the project and flash it to the board, then run monitor tool to view serial output:

 ```